 Parent Support Groups

-Raising gifted children can be exciting, rewarding, … and overwhelming.
+Raising gifted children can be exciting, rewarding, and sometimes overwhelming.
 Their social and emotional needs and cognitive timetables are often out of sync with those of their peers.
 It can be difficult to find other parents who understand the particular joys and frustrations posed by these developmental differences.

 Parent support groups offer families the opportunity to connect with other parents of gifted children and learn about the following topics:

 - Peer Relationships

 Vanderbilt Programs for Talented Youth offers support group opportunities throughout the year.
 The meetings are held on Vanderbilt’s campus.
 The groups are facilitated by experienced counselors and psychologists with extensive training and knowledge of the needs of gifted children.